-Curling is a game of skill and of tradition.
-A shot well executed is a delight to see and it is also a fine thing to observe the time-honoured traditions of curling being applied in the true spirit of the game.
-Curlers play to win, but never to humble their opponents.
+Curling is a game of skill and tradition.
+A shot well executed is a delight to see, and it is also a fine thing to observe the time-honoured traditions of curling being applied in the true spirit of the game.
+Curlers play to win but never to humble their opponents.
 A true curler never attempts to distract opponents, nor to prevent them from playing their best, and would prefer to lose rather than to win unfairly.

-While the main object of the game of curling is to determine the relative skill of the players, the spirit of curling demands good sportsmanship, kindly feeling and honourable conduct.
+While the main object of the game of curling is to determine the players’ relative skill, the spirit of curling demands good sportsmanship, kindly feeling, and honourable conduct.